temenostech/temenos-platform-documentation/docfx_project/home/techguides/fcm-configuration.md

  - Login to your organization on the Temenos Cloud Platform ([https://portal.temenos.cloud/](https://portal.temenos.cloud/)) using the username and password provided by the Temenos team
  - Each time you login, you must accept the Privacy Notice in order to have access to the portal
- - First page that is displayed after login is the **Environments** list, where you can see the available environments or you can create a new one
- - Click the **Templates** tab to see the list of all templates available for your organization
+ - Click the **Templates Catalog** on the left-side menu
-   - Click **FCM** template to see the short description of the components and also the full template content
+   - Choose **the FCM template** version from the available list to see the short description of the components and also the full template content
    - The listed information comes from an infratemplate.yml file that describes the template used for an environment

 ![new environment](./images/fcm-show-template.png)